oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Script the work to be done as functions that you specify in the steps you define when you create a cluster
         - This approach is used for clusters that process data then terminate
       - Build a long-running cluster and submit steps (containing one or more jobs) to it via the console, the EMR API, or the AWS CLI
-        - This approach is used for clusters that process data continously or need to remain available
+        - This approach is used for clusters that process data continuously or need to remain available
       - Create a cluster and connect to the master node and/or other nodes as required using SSH
         - This approach is used to perform tasks and submit queries, either scripted or interactively, via the interfaces of the installed applications
   - ### _EMR Cluster - Processing Data_